Skip to main content

 While there are many different data integration tools that specialize in moving data, most traditional ETL companies don’t actually provide Reverse ETL offerings.
 Here’s a quick summary of the top three companies solving Reverse ETL.

 • Hightouch is the most popular Reverse ETL platform.
-The platform supports over 200+ different destinations and integrates with modern data tools like dbt, Fivetran, Looker, etc. It offers version control, a live debugger, support for alerting, and even a no-code audience builder so your non-technical users can build self-serve audiences using a visual interface.
+The platform supports over 200+ destinations and integrates with modern data tools like dbt, Fivetran, Looker, etc. It offers version control, a live debugger, support for alerting, and even a no-code audience builder so your non-technical users can build self-serve audiences using a visual interface.

 • Census is a Reverse ETL platform that offers a number of features for moving data from your warehouse to various destinations, but it’s not as flexible as Hightouch when it comes to developer-friendly and marketing-friendly features.